Full-Length Play

 TREVOR

-I was just reading something about this in Scientific American.
-Apparently there’s an enzyme in the male brain that controls emotions.
-But it starts to dry up as we age—and then, suddenly, we start to cry.
+I think I just read something about this in Scientific American.
+Something about the male brain.
+How it changes as we age.
+We lose control of our emotions.
+Then suddenly, we start to cry.

 JERRY